Starting a business

 The different types of incorporated businesses are:

-Legal requirements differ between the business structures.
-A single-person business, for example, can be set up without notarized documents (although company registration is still mandatory), whereas a larger company (BV or NV) requires a notarial deed of incorporation.
+Legal requirements differ between business structures.
+A single-person business, for example, can be set up without notarized documents (although company registration is still mandatory).
+In contrast, a larger company (BV or NV) requires a notarial deed of incorporation.

-The main difference between partnership structures is that a professional partnership (maatschap) is a form of cooperation between professionals, rather than a cooperation for the purpose of doing business (like CVs or VOFs).
-In any case, we recommend seeking expert advice.
-If you and a friend are starting a T-shirt company, for example, you would consider a commercial/professional partnership (maatschap), but if you’re starting a non-profit for the homeless, you would consider a foundation (stitching).
+The main difference between partnership structures is that a professional partnership (maatschap) is a form of cooperation between professionals rather than collaboration to do business (like CVs or VOFs).
+For example, if you and a friend are starting a baking company, you would consider a commercial/professional partnership (maatschap).

-You’ll need to bring around €50 for the registration fee, a valid form of identification (residence permit, Dutch driving license, or passport), and a business name, as well as proof of knowledge/certification of what type of business you will be registering.
+You’ll need to bring around €50 for the registration fee, a valid form of identification (residence permit, Dutch driving license, or passport), and a business name, as well as proof of knowledge/certification of what type of business you intend to register.

 Depending on the type of business, you may also be asked to show: